 In Hindeloopen you will find the Frisian Skating Museum .
 This museum is worth a visit anyway, because Friesland and skating are inextricably linked.
 Pancake house ‘De Friese Doorloper’ belongs to the museum.
 Here you can not only eat good food, but also get your stamp

-What can you do in Hindeloopen?
+What to do in Hindeloopen?

 There is a lot to do in Hindeloopen.
 We have listed our favorite activities and sights.

-4. Shopping in the museum
+4. Shop at the museum

 5. Museum Hindeloopen

-6. Textile Studio Durkje de Boer
+6. Textile workshop Durkje de Boer

 7. Chocolatier Paul Koldewijn